 Prior to her legal career, she worked in Munich, Germany on the finance team of a global computer company focusing on the company's expansion into the Eastern European market after the fall of the Berlin wall.
 Ms. Martin also worked as a marketing manager for an international candy manufacturer where her responsibilities included product development, brand licensing, market research, and sales analysis.

-Ms. Martin is a member of the North Carolina bar, having been admitted in 1998.
-She is also admitted to practice before the United States Supreme Court, the United States Court of Federal Claims, the United States Court of Appeals for the Fourth Circuit, the Western, Middle, and Eastern Districts of North Carolina, and the United States District Court of Colorado.
+Ms. Martin is a member of the North Carolina bar.
+She is also admitted to practice before the United States Supreme Court, the United States Court of Federal Claims, the United States Court of Appeals for the Fourth Circuit, and the Western, Middle, and Eastern Districts of North Carolina.